-- 2. In order to apply pesticides closer than the minimum distances stated in item 1 of this condition, the PERMITTEE shall obtain or arrange to obtain from the OCCUPANT of the dwelling, written consent to apply the pesticide.
+- 2. In order to apply pesticides closer than the minimum distances stated in item 1 of this condition, the PERMITTEE shall obtain written consent to apply the pesticide from the OCCUPANT.
 The person obtaining permission shall explain the following: - a.
 The name and nature of the pesticide, including the relative toxicity of the pesticide. - b.
 Precautions to be observed during and following the application to allow for protection of persons, animals and property. - 3.
 One copy of the written permission shall be provided to the aerial operator, prior to the start of the application.
 UNDER NO CIRCUMSTANCES SHALL AN APPLICATION COMMENCE WITHIN THE AREAS SPECIFIED WITHOUT WRITTEN PERMISSION IN THE POSSESSION OF THE APPLICATOR.
 One copy shall be left with the person who gave permission.
 A copy of the required written permission shall be made available for review by the Agricultural Commissioner upon request. - 4.
-Written permission does not relieve the permittee and/or the applicator from compliance with all applicable Federal and State pesticide use laws and regulations. - 5.
+Written permission does not relieve the permittee and/or the applicator from compliance with all applicable Federal and State pesticide use laws and regulations, including buffer distances listed on pesticide product labeling. - 5.
 AIR MOVEMENT SHALL BE AWAY FROM ALL DWELLINGS DURING THE APPLICATIONS REGARDLESS OF CONSENT.